-The Ledger Nano already delivered several devices to the market, which are Ledger Nano S, Ledger Nano X and Ledger Blue.
-For storing Bitcoin offline, it’s possible to use infinite private keys which helps to protect your privacy online.
+The Ledger Nano already delivered several devices to the market, which are Ledger Nano S, Ledger Nano X, and Ledger Blue.
+For storing Bitcoin offline, it’s possible to use infinite private keys that help to protect your privacy online.

-The Ledger Nano S and Ledger Nano X hardware wallets can to store more than 1100 different altcoins.
-To do so, it’s possible to install different apps which allows you to create the several needed wallets.
-However, these apps are limited to a maximum of 5 till 9 apps which depends on which hardware wallet you are using.
+The Ledger Nano S and Ledger Nano X hardware wallets can store more than 1100 different altcoins.
+To do so, it’s possible to install different apps that allows you to create several needed wallets.
+However, these apps are limited to a maximum of 5 to 9 apps which depends on which hardware wallet you are using.

 Another important feature Ledger Nano brings is the ‘hidden wallet’ feature.
 This feature allows you to use a second PIN which upgrades security for your wallet.
 The Nano Ledger X is the newest version of hardware wallets available.
 As a result, this hardware wallet improved functionality by adding Bluetooth connection to its device.

 The total cryptocurrency markets have witnessed massive growth in the past few years.
 As a result, many new crypto-related products were being introduced to the market.
-As the crypto markets still are being considered as ‘The Wild West’ of the internet, taking care of security has become number one priority.
+As the crypto markets still are being considered as ‘The Wild West’ of the internet, taking care of security has become the number one priority.
 Happy investing and stay #SAFU!

 Disclosure: This post could contain affiliate links.
 This means I may make a small commission if you make a purchase.
 This doesn’t cost you any more but it does help me to continue publishing cool and actual content about Bitcoin & Crypto – Thank you for your support!

 Latest posts by Jelmer Steenhuis

 - Invest in Chainlink: Why this Cryptocurrency could have Big Impact - July 1, 2020